lspaudel/employeeManagement/README.md

  ```bash
   ./gradlew bootRun
 ```
 4. Access the API at: `http://localhost:8080/api/employees`
+   The application supports request tracing via the X-Request-ID header.
+If you don't provide one, a unique ID will be generated automatically.
    Example JSON:
    ```bash
     {